 Q4: What is the main idea or feeling behind your works?

-Q5: What is the main color of your art?
+Q5: What is the main color of your art and why?

 Q6: What would you improve about your work and why?

 Improvements are more based on the quality of destruction, if there are going to be changes I don’t think about it a lot, I just keep working and as I do that, the evolution of the art happens.
 I’m not an artist that plans and plots everything, I relish the element of chance.

 Q7: Do you have any project for the future?

 Yes, I have projects lined up for the up coming years.
 Exhibits, public art events and more.

 Q8: Describe yourself with 3 words capturing the essence of jacintojc.

 Insane, unsentimental, sincere